Pirates of the Caribbean: At World's End: Plot

 Will is rescued by Beckett and informs Jones of Jack's escape from the Locker, learning in the process that Jones enabled the first Court to imprison Calypso, revealed to be Tia Dalma.
 The Pearl arrives at Shipwreck Cove, where Barbossa attempts to persuade the Brethren Court to release Calypso while Elizabeth demands they fight back against Beckett.
-The Keeper of the Code, Captain Teague, (Note: While it wasn't stated in the film beyond reports and rumors, Teague was later confirmed to be Jack Sparrow's dad in Pirates of the Caribbean: On Stranger Tides (2011).) informs the Court that only an elected Pirate King can declare war.
+The Keeper of the Code, Captain Teague, (Note: While implied in the film, Teague was explicitly confirmed to be Jack Sparrow's father in Pirates of the Caribbean: On Stranger Tides (2011).) informs the Court that only an elected Pirate King can declare war.
 To avoid a stalemate, Jack votes for Elizabeth, making her King.
 Elizabeth, Jack, Barbossa, Beckett, Jones, and Will parley, trading Will for Jack.
 Barbossa frees Calypso, but when Will reveals Jones' betrayal to her, Calypso vanishes and summons a maelstrom, refusing to help either side.

 The Pearl and Dutchman battle in the maelstrom.
 During the battle, Elizabeth and Will are wed by Barbossa.
 On the Dutchman, Jack and Jones duel for control of Jones' heart.
 After Jones mortally wounds Will, Jack helps Will stab the heart, killing Jones.
 Jack and Elizabeth escape the Dutchman, which sinks into the maelstrom.
 As Beckett's ship, the Endeavour, engages the Pearl, the Dutchman rises from the sea, now captained by Will and its crew freed from Jones' curse.
 The two pirate ships destroy the Endeavour, killing Beckett, while his armada retreats.
-With Will bound to guide souls lost at sea to the next world, he and Elizabeth bid farewell to each other.
-Will departs on the Dutchman, leaving Elizabeth pregnant and with the chest containing his heart.
-Barbossa steals the Pearl again to find the Fountain of Youth, but finds that Jack has stolen Feng's charts.
+With Will bound to have one day ashore and then ten years guiding souls lost at sea to the next world, Will spends it with Elizabeth before leaving her with the chest containing his heart.
+Barbossa steals the Pearl from Jack again and tells the crew he knows where to find the Fountain of Youth, only to realize Jack has stolen the chart.
 Jack departs from Tortuga on a small boat to track the fountain down.

 In a post-credits scene, ten years later, Elizabeth and her son (Note: Credited as "Young Will Turner" in this film, but never named onscreen.
 Later retroactively named "Henry" as depicted in Pirates of the Caribbean: Dead Men Tell No Tales (2017).) watch Will return aboard the Dutchman.